Magnitude Invariant Parametrizations Improve Hypernetwork Learning: Conclusion

-We showed through analysis and experimentation that traditional hypernetwork formulations are susceptible to training instability caused by the effect of the magnitude of hypernetwork input values on primary network weights and gradients, and that standard methods such as batch and layer normalization do not solve the problem.
-We then proposed the use of a new method, Non-Proportional Additive (NPA) parametrizations, for addressing this problem.
-NPA parametrization can be readily implemented in modern deep learning frameworks and does not introduce additional computational requirements.
-Through extensive experiments, we demonstrated that NPA parametrization leads to substantial improvements in convergence times and model accuracy across multiple hypernetwork architectures, training scenarios, and tasks.
-In conclusion, given that using NPA parametrizations never reduces model performance and can dramatically improve training, we expect the method to be widely useful for training hypernetworks.
+We showed through analysis and experimentation that traditional hypernetwork formulations are susceptible to training instability, caused by the effect of the magnitude of hypernetwork input values on primary network weights and gradients, and that standard methods such as batch and layer normalization do not solve the problem.
+We then proposed the use of a new method, Magnitude Invariant Parametrizations (MIP), for addressing this problem.
+Through extensive experiments, we demonstrated that MIP leads to substantial improvements in convergence times and model accuracy across multiple hypernetwork architectures, training scenarios, and tasks.

+To further help with the adoption of hypernetworks, we release our hypernetwork learning library, HyperLight, which not only implements MIP but also provides a modular and composable API to facilitate the development of hypernetwork based models.
+Given that using MIP never reduces model performance and can dramatically improve training, we expect the method to be widely useful for training hypernetworks.